sadhac/mcp-scan/README.md

---checks-per-server NUM       Number of checks to perform on each server (default: 1) --server-timeout SECONDS      Seconds to wait before timing out server connections (default: 10) --suppress-mcpserver-io BOOL  Suppress stdout/stderr from MCP servers (default: True) --local-only BOOL             Only run verification locally.
-Does not run all checks, results will be less accurate (default: False)
+--checks-per-server NUM       Number of checks to perform on each server (default: 1) --server-timeout SECONDS      Seconds to wait before timing out server connections (default: 10) --suppress-mcpserver-io BOOL  Suppress stdout/stderr from MCP servers (default: True)
 ```

 #### proxy